Captured Moments: Photographs by Jackie Robinson

 He captured those living rough seeking their fortune through prospecting minerals, as well as shared moments with family and special occasions.

-Robinson was born in England in 1883, but had relocated to Tasmania by the early 1900s.
+Robinson was born in England in 1883, and relocated to Tasmania when he was one year old.
 He took up a position with the Mount Bischoff Tin Mining Company in Waratah in 1913, which gave him access to myriad opportunities to capture the west’s striking landscapes as well as life in a bustling mining town.

 Though he remained an enthusiastic amateur, his photographs were well published throughout Tasmania and Australia, with his black-and-white landscapes seen in the Weekly Courier and Examiner Annuals, and his lantern slides also regularly used to promote Tasmanian tourism.